cdimascio/express-openapi-validator/README.md

 ### ▪️ serDes (optional)

-Add custom mecanism in order to
+Default behaviour convert `Date` objects to `string` when a field, in OpenAPI configuration, has a `format` setting set to `date` or `date-time`.
+This Date conversion only occurs before sending the response.

+You can use `serDes` option to add custom mecanism that :
+- `deserialize` string to custom object (Date...) on request
-- serialize object before sending the response
+- `serialize` object before sending the response

-- AND/OR deserialize string to custom object (Date...) on request Route function can focus on feature and doesn't have to cast data at request or before sending response.
+The goal of `serDes` option is to focus route functions on feature and without having to cast data on request or before sending response.

-To `deserialize` on request and `serialize` on response, both functions must be defined and are launched when API `format` field is similar.
+To both `deserialize` on request and `serialize` on response, both functions must be defined and are launched when schema `format` fields match.
 ```javascript
 serDes: [{
   OpenApiValidator.baseSerDes.dateTime, // used when 'format: date-time'